 Drupal is the most advanced software product that has gained users’ trust.1 Drupal module development is a content management framework (CMF) released almost two decades ago and is still liked by content-heavy website owners.

 While Drupal is designed to be a flexible, extensible platform, it can be challenging to figure out the best techniques for extending it and how your custom module fits into Drupal’s overall architecture.
 This step-by-step guide will walk you through the process of creating a module to extend Drupal's functionalities.

 A Drupal module is a collection of files that contain code that extends Drupal functionality by adding new features.
 The code is built to execute within the context of the site, meaning it can use all the functions and access all variables and structures of the Drupal core.

-Drupal, from its initial release itself, is build as a platform that is extensible.
+Drupal, from its initial release itself, is built as a platform that is extensible.
 Even many core functionalities are created as modules.
-If you get a grip of how to develop a Drupal module, there is no limit in what you can do with Drupal.
+If you get a grip on how to develop a Drupal module, there is no limit to what you can do with Drupal.
 If you check the Drupal module ecosystem, you will find a variety of modules - from a simple redirection functionality to a complex CRM system.
-If you are new to Drupal, we recommend you to go through the Drupal User Guide before you read further.
+If you are new to Drupal, we recommend you go through the Drupal User Guide before you read further.

 What are the types of Drupal Modules?

 Core - Core modules are the backbone of your Drupal website.
 These are included with the shipment of each Drupal package.
 You don’t have to install it manually.
 It comes along out of the box.
 All you need to do is enable it and start using it.